Sports-related curses: Hibernian F.C.

 Scottish football side Hibernian endured a 114-year wait to win their third Scottish Cup, eventually doing so against Rangers in the 2016 final.
 Prior to this success, Hibs had lost ten Scottish Cup finals in a drought stretching back to 1902.
 Hibernian's hoodoo was made all the more noteworthy by their relative success in other major Scottish footballing honours - the Leith side won four league titles and three league cups whilst remaining fruitless in their search for Scottish Cup glory.
 In spite of remaining a prominent force within Scottish football and building notoriously excellent sides such as the Famous Five and Turnbull's Tornadoes, Hibs were for so long unable to lift the oldest trophy in world football.

 Some Hibs fans attributed the absence of Scottish Cup success to a curse which a gypsy woman allegedly placed upon the club during the chairmanship of Harry Swan.
 Whilst renovation works were being carried out at Hibernian's Easter Road stadium in the 1950s, a harp crest – which had been displayed on the South Stand symbolising Hibernian's founding Irish roots – was removed and subsequently did not reappear when work had finished.
-During the 2015-16 season, Hibs' modern day badge (which includes the harp) was placed upon the facade of the West Stand at Easter Road.
+During the 2015–16 season, Hibs' modern day badge (which includes the harp) was placed upon the facade of the West Stand at Easter Road.
 Less than eight months after the harp had been reinstated onto the walls of Easter Road, Hibernian were once again Scottish Cup winners after more than a century in the making.

-Iran national team

-Iran has played in the World Cup for the first time in 1978 and has been a historically strong force in Asian football, but Iran has always fallen short since 1979.
-The national team, since 1979, has qualified for five other World Cup editions, but failed to progress from the group stage in all occasion; in the AFC Asian Cup, Iran's best result since 1979 has been the semi-finals; whereas their clubs have been unable to win the AFC Champions League despite reaching the final three times in that span.
-It is believed that football in Iran, mainly the national team, has been cursed due to the anti-human actions by the Islamic regime ruling Iran.
-This came to the forefront when they were eliminated after losing 1-0 to the United States during the 2022 FIFA World Cup, around the same time the Iranian government had made international news for their brutality towards those participating in the Mahsa Amini protests, which also included several players on the team.